bloomberg/pystack/README.md

 - 💼 Self-contained: it does not depend on external tools or programs other than the Python interpreter used to run PyStack itself.

+## What platforms are supported?

+At this time only Linux is supported.

 ## Building from source

 If you wish to build PyStack from source, you need the following binary dependencies in your